Column of Constantine (Çemberlitaş) and Mescid El-Nuruosmaniye

-We will take you on a captivating journey through the annals of history, exploring the construction of this awe-inspiring monument, the stories it holds, and the cultural tapestry of Çemberlitaş that it has become an integral part of.
-So, fasten your seatbelts and get ready to immerse yourself in the captivating tale of the Column of Constantine, a timeless treasure of Istanbul's heritage.
+Our journey through Istanbul's Old City unveils the stories behind these ancient treasures and offers practical advice for navigating Çemberlitaş.
+This ensures a seamless exploration of both the past and present of Istanbul.
+Whether you're a history enthusiast, an architecture aficionado, or simply in search of the soul of Istanbul, join us.
+We promise a captivating journey through the annals of history, exploring the awe-inspiring construction of the Column of Constantine, the stories it harbors, and its integral role in the cultural tapestry of Çemberlitaş.
 Discover Istanbul's Historical Peninsula Hassle-Free with Our car and driver rental service.
 While we don't provide chauffeur services or private Istanbul transfers, the tram is the most practical way to explore the area, including Çemberlitaş Bath and Column

 In a bold proclamation of his victory, Constantine ordered the construction of a grand victory column in the heart of his newly established capital. Çemberlitaş took form as nine massive circles, each weighing a staggering 3 tons, were meticulously stacked upon one another.
 Atop this monumental structure rested a statue of Apollo, a relic from the Temple of Apollo in Rome, brought to its new home in 328 AD.
 This juxtaposition of pagan imagery might raise eyebrows, but as we delve deeper into Constantine's legend of Jesus, we'll discover a more profound narrative.